 Beginning with our annual report on Form 10-K for the year ending December 31, 2021, we were required to include an attestation from our independent registered public accounting firm on the effectiveness of our internal control over financial reporting.
 Our compliance with Section 404 requires that we incur substantial expense and expend significant management efforts.
 We currently do not have an internal audit group, and we may need to hire additional accounting and financial staff with appropriate public company experience and technical accounting knowledge and compile the system and process documentation necessary to perform the evaluation needed to comply with Section 404.
 We may not be able to complete our evaluation, testing and any required remediation in a timely fashion.
-During the evaluation and testing process, if we identify one or more material weaknesses in our internal control over financial reporting, we will be unable to assert that our internal control over financial reporting is effective.
+During the evaluation and testing process, if we identify one or more material weaknesses in our internal control over financial reporting is effective.
 We cannot assure you that there will not be material weaknesses or significant deficiencies in our internal control over financial reporting in the future.
 Any failure to maintain internal control over financial reporting could severely inhibit our ability to accurately report our financial condition, results of operations or cash flows.
-If we are unable to conclude that our internal control over financial reporting is effective, or if our independent registered public accounting firm determines we have a material weakness or significant deficiency in our internal control over financial reporting once that firm begin its Section 404 reviews, we could lose investor confidence in the accuracy and completeness of our financial reporting once that firm begin its Section 404 reviews, we could be subject to sanctions or investigations by the Nasdaq Global Select Market, the SEC or other regulatory authorities.
-Failure to remedy any material weakness in our internal control over financial reporting, or to implemen
+If we are unable to conclude that our internal control over financial reporting firm determines we have a material weakness or significant deficiency in our internal control over financial reporting for detail reporting in the future.
+Any failure to maintain internal control over financial reporting or or assume the evaluation of the evaluation accurately report our financial condition, results of operations or cash flows.
+If we are unable to conclude that our internal control over financial reporting is effective, or if our independent registered public accounting firm determines we have a material weakness or significant deficiency in our internal control over financial reporting one that firm begin its Section 404 reviews, we could be subject to san